ThunderFly-aerospace/docs/avionics/THUNDERMILL01/index.md

 ### Electromagnetic Considerations for UAV Mounting

-Mounting the THUNDERMILL01 on the TF-G2 autogyro has the unique property by use of unpowered rotor, which has a very low electromagnetic signature.
+Mounting the THUNDERMILL01 on the TF-G2 autogyro has the unique property of an unpowered rotor, which has a very low electromagnetic signature.
 This allows for cleaner readings of the ambient electric field.

 Although the sensor can also be installed on electrically powered multirotor UAVs, such configurations tend to introduce higher levels of electromagnetic noise.
 In such cases, appropriate shielding and post-processing techniques may be necessary to ensure data quality.
-Therefore ram powered rotation should be prefered where possible.
+Therefore, ram-powered rotation should be preferred where possible.